Questions and Answers on the Mercury Export Ban Act (MEBA) of 2008

 Yes.
 EPA believes that the MEBA bans generally extend to mixtures and alloys that contain elemental mercury.
 (Please also see the examples discussed in the answers to "Can you provide examples of what is not subject to the MEBA bans?" and "Can you provide examples of what is subject to the MEBA export ban and federal agency transfer ban?".)
 Mercury in an alloy or mixture is not reacted with another element and retains its identity as mercury.
 While the federal agency transfer ban and the export ban apply to mixtures and alloys, the Department of Energy does not intend to store mixtures and alloys; DOE has indicated in its Interim Guidance (PDF) that they will accept elemental mercury with a purity of 99.5 percent or greater by volume.

-As stated above, MEBA applies to elemental mercury, not mercury compounds.
+As stated above, MEBA applies to elemental mercury.
 In addition, based on the intent of the legislation, and the Act's findings and legislative history, EPA does not believe the materials listed below, for example, generally fall within the scope of the export and federal agency transfer bans:

 Note, however, that EPA believes that any export of materials containing elemental mercury, including in the above examples, with the intent to recover the elemental mercury for resale or reuse would be banned.
 This is consistent with the purposes of MEBA.